-It is a thrilling day as you will be crossing the first of the Three High passes of the trip, at Namun La High Pass (Namun Bhanjyang).
+It is an exciting day as you will be crossing the first of the Three High passes of the trip at Namun La High Pass (Namun Bhanjyang).
 The pass is at an elevation of 5,560m/18,241ft which means that you will have to walk slow and steadily.
-To reach the pass you will have to cross a river first and begin the ascend.
-After a 4-hour walk, you will reach the top.
+To reach the pass, you will have to cross a river first and begin the ascend.
+After a 4-hour walk, you will get to the top.

 Overnight stay in Namun Phedi.

-Today is a long day's trek as you will be heading to Koto passing by Timang valley.
+Today is a long day's trek as you will be heading to Koto, passing by Timang valley.
 After having breakfast, hike downhill towards Timang.
-Have your lunch and then take a descending path then cross a stream to reach Koto.
+Have your lunch and then take a descending path, then cross a stream to reach Koto.
 Koto is a small village mostly inhabited by the ethnic Gurung community.
-You will get to witness that the community is heavily influenced by Buddhist Tibetans.
+You will get to witness that Buddhist Tibetans heavily influence the community.
 It is also the gateway to the remote Nar Phu valley trek.
-You will be welcomed with the mesmerizing views of the swiftly flowing sapphire Marsyangdi river along the way.
+The mesmerizing views of the swiftly flowing sapphire Marsyangdi river will welcome you along the way.

 Overnight stay in Koto.

-There is a lot that can be done in the beautiful Koto that sits on the confluence of the Marsyangdi and Naar rivers.
+A lot can be done in the beautiful Koto that sits on the confluence of the Marsyangdi and Naar rivers.
 Interact with the warm and welcoming locals.
 You can enjoy the local meals and drinks cooked by them.
 You can spot a police station in the area as it opens the way to the restricted area of Nar and Phu that require special area permits.
 After the quick excursion, you can head back and prepare for the next day.

 Overnight stay in Koto.

 Start early after breakfast for the long day's walk.
 You will commence the trek by crossing a river to enter the Nar Phu Valley.
-Along the trail, you will pass through some juniper woodland, caves, ancient shelters, and pilgrims resting places called Dharamsala.
+You will pass through some juniper woodland, caves, ancient shelters, and pilgrims resting places called Dharamsala along the trail.
 The highlight of the trek is perhaps passing by a wide waterfall along the way.
 It is an upward journey to Meta.
 From the steep hills, views of snowy peaks will be even more clear.
 The tree lines eventually become thinner.
 Meta is a small village sitting on a wide plain with only a handful of lodges.